Welcome to this moment of calm.

 You don't have to know the full plan.

-You only have to begin by listening.
+You only begin by listening.

-Take one more deep,
+Take one more slow,

-Feel the chair or the bed or the floor beneath you.
+Or the floor beneath you.

 Wiggle your fingers or toes if you'd like.